-Recently, with the development of application for nano-sized particles, there is the demand for classification of small cut size and fairly high precision.
-Especially, the classification with high precision in a wide range from 1 to 50 micron is needed for many industrial applications.
-Moreover, there has been considerable interest in the classification technology for nanoparticles with cut sizes from 20 to 500 nm.
-The aim of our activities is to study latest problems and information about those topics.
+The Technical Group of Classification and Sieving is one of the oldest technical groups in APPIE.
+Recently, there is the demand for classification of small cut size in response to application of nanoparticles.
+In particular, high-precision classification is required for a wide size range from 1 to 50 micron meter.
+Moreover, there is considerable interest in the classification technology for nanoparticles with cut sizes from 20 to 500 nm.
+This group makes a survey and collect information regarding these requirements.

 Current level of technology,trend and activities in future

-- The important issue in dry classification is accurate control of classification of sub-micron powders.
-Study is made on semi free vortex classifiers such as cyclone separator.
-It is studied how to enhance separation efficiency and how to prevent adhesion of particles on the wall.
-Compact cyclone separators with high performance are commercialized as vacuum cleaners for home use.
-Further grade-up is expected for these machines.
+The important issue in dry classification is accurate control of classification of sub-micron powders.
+Research is made on semi free vortex classifiers such as cyclone separators.
+It is studied how to enhance separation efficiency and how to prevent particles from adhering to the wall.

-- In wet classification, classification with cut-size from 20 nm to 500 nm draw the highest attention.
+In wet classification, classification with cut-size from 20 nm to 500 nm draw the highest attention.
 The accurate water sieve (sedimentation method) making use of electric field is studied in the nano-size classification.
-Development of classifiers which keep high accuracy even in large particle concentration is demanded.
+Development of classifiers which keep high accuracy even in large particle concentration is required.

-- Surface treatment of mesh and use of super-sonic is proposed to enable sieve classification to be applied to cohesive and adhesive powders.
-These methods are confirmed to be effective for practical use.
-Durability of mesh, applicability of sieve to finer powders and large capacity are important issues.
+Surface treatment of mesh and use of super-sonic is proposed to enable sieve classification to be applied to cohesive and adhesive powders.
+These methods are confirmed to be effective in practical use.
+What is required in the sieve is durability of mesh and applicability of sieve for finer powders with large capacity.

 |KANSAI WIRE NETTING CO., LTD.||YOSHIDA/Yuichi|